godotengine/godot-docs/getting_started/step_by_step/ui_game_user_interface.rst

    With no extra changes, our Bar is ready to use

-Use Scene Inheritance to create the remaining elements
+Use scene inheritance to create the remaining elements
 ------------------------------------------------------

 We need two bars that work the same way: they should feature a label on